Oklahoma City Pest Control: Safe & Efficient

 How often should I have my home inspected for pests?

-Are the treatments used by Romex Pest Control safe for my pets?
+Are professional pest control treatments safe for pets?